Rishit-katiyar/Mastering-AWS-DeepRacer/chapter's /Chapter 13: Reinforcement Learning Techniques.md

 2. **End-to-End Learning:** Deep RL algorithms aim to learn end-to-end from raw sensory inputs to action decisions, bypassing the need for handcrafted feature engineering.
 By jointly optimizing feature extraction and decision-making, these algorithms can achieve state-of-the-art performance in tasks such as game playing, robotics, and autonomous driving.

 Understanding the principles and techniques of reinforcement learning is essential for designing and training intelligent agents capable of solving a wide range of complex decision-making problems.
 By leveraging value-based, policy-based, and model-based methods, as well as deep reinforcement learning techniques, researchers and practitioners can develop effective solutions to challenging RL tasks.

+### Fill in the Blanks:

+1. Q-learning updates the ________ function by iteratively improving value estimates.
+2. Policy gradient methods optimize the policy parameters by estimating the ________ of the expected cumulative reward with respect to the policy parameters.
+3. Model-based RL approaches learn a ________ of the environment dynamics to simulate possible future states and plan actions accordingly.
+4. Deep RL algorithms leverage deep ________ networks as function approximators to represent value functions, policies, or models of the environment.

+## References:

+Sutton, R. S., & Barto, A. G. (2018).
+Reinforcement learning: An introduction.
+MIT press.
+Mnih, V., Kavukcuoglu, K., Silver, D., Rusu, A. A., Veness, J., Bellemare, M. G., ... & Petersen, S. (2015).
+Human-level control through deep reinforcement learning.
+Nature, 518(7540), 529-533.
+Kaelbling, L. P., Littman, M. L., & Moore, A. W. (1996).
+Reinforcement learning: A survey.
+Journal of artificial intelligence research, 4, 237-285.